MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

     A canary upgrade means the 1.20 control plane is deployed alongside the 1.21 control plane.
 They continue to coexist until you either complete or roll back the upgrade.

-1. Optionally, revision tags may be used to roll over the dataplane to the new revision without needing to manually relabelling each namespace.
-To use revision tags:
+1. Optionally, revision tags may be used to roll over the data plane to the new revision without needing to manually relabel each namespace.
+Manually relabeling namespaces when moving them to a new revision can be tedious and error-prone.
+[Revision tags][istio-revision-tags] solve this problem by serving as stable identifiers that point to revisions.

+   Rather than relabeling each namespace, a mesh operator can simply change the tag to point to a new revision.
+All namespaces labeled with that tag will be updated at the same time.
+However, you still need to restart the workloads to make sure the correct version of `istio-proxy` sidecars are injected.

+   To use revision tags during an upgrade:

     1. [Install istioctl CLI][install-istioctl]

-    1. Create a revision tag for each of the two revisions:
+    1. Create a revision tag for the initial revision.
+In this example, we name it `prod-stable`:
        ```bash
        istioctl tag set prod-stable --revision asm-1-21 --istioNamespace aks-istio-system
+       ```

+    1. Create a revision tag for the revision installed during the upgrade.
+In this example, we name it `prod-canary`:
+       ```bash
        istioctl tag set prod-canary --revision asm-1-22 --istioNamespace aks-istio-system
        ```